Operation Toan Thang III: September

 On 10 September at 09:30 a unit of the 11th ACR operating 4 mi southwest of An Lộc found the bodies of 22 PAVN in a bunker complex killed three days previously, they also captured one wounded PAVN soldier.
 At 10:25 a helicopter gunship from the 1st Brigade, 1st Cavalry Division received machinegun fire 5 mi south-southeast of Katum, the gunship engaged the firing position and called in artillery and five dead PAVN/VC were seen in the strike area.
 At 10:45 an OH-6 from the 1/9th Cavalry received fire 8 mi southeast of Phước Bình, the helicopter engaged the firing position and called in artillery and the bodies of ten PAVN/VC were seen in the strike area.
-At 14:00 a OH-6 and an AH-1 of the 1/9th Cavalry received fire 3 mi north-northwest of Katum and engaged the firing position killing ten PAVN/VC.
+At 14:00 an OH-6 and an AH-1 of the 1/9th Cavalry received fire 3 mi north-northwest of Katum and engaged the firing position killing ten PAVN/VC.
 At 20:40 a patrol from the 2nd Brigade, 1st Infantry Division was ambushed by an enemy squad 3 mi southwest of Phú Cường, the enemy withdrew after 20 minutes leaving one dead and one captured and two AK-47s and one pistol; U.S. losses were three killed.

 On 11 September at 02:05 a unit of the 11th ACR in a night defensive position 5 mi southwest of An Lộc received mortar fire and then RPG fire, the enemy withdrew after 10 minutes with unknown losses while U.S. losses were two killed.
 At 04:05 Phước Vĩnh Base Camp received rocket fire and at 05:15 12 PAVN probed the perimeter, withdrawing ten minutes later leaving four dead and two individual and two crew-served weapons.
 At 09:50 mechanized infantry from the 25th Infantry Division and a unit of ARVN Airborne engaged an enemy unit 2 mi west-southwest of Phú Cường, supporting fires were provided and the battle continued until 15:05 when the enemy withdrew leaving 46 dead; U.S. losses were two killed.
 At 10:25 a unit of the 11th ACR was attacked 3 mi west of Lộc Ninh, the enemy withdrew at 11:50 leaving nine dead.
 At 13:40 a unit of the 1st Brigade, 1st Infantry Division engaged an enemy force 6 mi southeast of Dầu Tiếng.
 During the fighting a light observation helicopter was shot down killing one crewman.
 The enemy withdrew at 16:20 leaving one dead, U.S. losses were two dead in total.
 At 14:45 a unit of the 2nd Brigade, 25th Infantry division patrolling 9 mi northeast of Trảng Bàng found 23 PAVN/VC graves, all had died in the previous day.
 At 15:10 a unit of the 11th ACR engaged an enemy force 2 miles northwest of Lộc Ninh, supporting fires were provided and the enemy withdrew at 16:20 leaving 17 dead.
 An OH-6 was shot down 7 mi southwest of Minh Thanh in Tây Ninh Province killing one crewman.